olatno/CQ5-bundle-intellij-and-maven/README.md

 		http://dev.day.com/docs/en/cq/5-5/developing/developmenttools/developing_with_eclipse.html

  4. How to go about these step by step.
-In this steps, we are going do the following:
+In these steps, we are going do the following:
 	-Install and configure vault
 	-Set up project structure in intellij, which include creating Main Project and 3 Project Modules -Update pom.xml for Main Project and the 3 Project Modules